This Information Applies To: Agilent 5000 Series ICP-OES, AVS 6/7

 - Check that there are no blockages in the uptake line, sample probe or connectors used on the uptake line.

 - Check for blockages in the switching valve.
 If the loop still does not fill completely, the rotor may need to be replaced.
-Refer to Agilent ICP Expert Help and Learning Center
+Refer to the Help section of the Agilent ICP Expert Instrument Software.

 - Check for increases in carry over in blanks.
 If carry over is increasing, the valve may require the rotor and/or stator to be cleaned or replaced.
-Refer Agilent ICP Expert Help and Learning Center
+Refer to the Help section of the Agilent ICP Expert Instrument Software.

 - Flush the sample flow path to remove acidic solutions.
 At the end of each period of operation, always flush through the flow paths of the switching valve accessory with de-ionized water or an appropriate solvent for organic applications, such as isopropyl alcohol (propan-2-ol).